tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 "Well, it's not that big of a deal.
 The team also helps me a lot so I had a smooth onboarding process"

 For several seconds, an awkward silence ensued.
 During those seconds, my mind turned into a PC running at 99% CPU usage, trying to find an interesting topic to talk about.
+I could only remember about that fucking hazlenut statue, but nothing interesting to say about it was coming up to my mind

 As those seconds dragged on, the discomfort grew, and I could almost feel the heat and cold sweat drops.
 I even wished Alberto would return soon, although deep down it was the last thing I wanted, but anything to cut that discomfort at its roots would be welcome.

-And then, finally, my little and stressed mental hamster spun the wheel enough for the lightbulb to go on in my mind: Pedro!
+And then, finally, my little and stressed mental hamster spun the wheel enough for the lightbulb to switch on in my mind: Pedro!
 I would have wished to bring up any other topic than that.
 But in those moments, Pedro had gone from villain to hero in my mind.

-"Hey, what do you know about Pedro lately, how is he doing?"
+"Hey, what do you know about Pedro lately, do you know how is he doing?"

 Valeria: "Oh did you know he got married not long ago?"

 "Oh wow, I didn't know, that's great news, I'm really happy for him!"

-And although I genuinely felt happy for him, deep down it wasn't something that mattered to me at all.
+And although I genuinely felt somewhat happy for him, deep down it wasn't something that mattered to me at all.
+I was far more happy I could bring up some topic and stops with that awkward silence than Pedro's marriage

-Valeria: "It's been a long time since I've talked to him.
-Hey, I have an idea.
-Come closer!"
+Valeria: "It's been a long time since I've talked to him..."

+Valeria: "uh.., I have an idea.
+Come, come closer!"

 At that moment, I didn't know what was going to happen, but whatever it was, even if I tried to avoid it, my body would move on its own.
 When she said that "come closer," it was as if a powerful magnet was pulling me, and I couldn't resist it.

 Valeria: "Let's take a selfie together and send it to him.
-I think he'll be really happy to see us together."
+I think he'll be really happy to see us together"

 And those moments when my head and cheeks touched hers to take that selfie were the closest thing I could define and imagine as heavenly paradise.
 Each second felt like hours, and all I wished for at that moment was for that experience to last forever.

 After that, I could only think one thing: Thank you, Pedro!

 Then Alberto arrived, and we spent the rest of the time talking and laughing about various typical and somewhat clichéd topics.
 Work, politics, sports, food.
-We decided to leave after several rounds, and that evening would have been the most wonderful of all I remembered in a long time until we said goodbayeach other...
+We decided to leave after several rounds, and that evening would have been the most wonderful of all I remembered in a long time until we said goodbay each other...

 Valeria: "Well, see you tomorrow then.
-Goodnight!
-Kisses!"
+Goodnight!"

 Alberto: "We should do this more often.
-Goodnight, see you tomorrow!"
+See you!"

-"Goodnight, see you tomorrow, and thanks for everything!"
+"Goodnight, see you tomorrow guys!"

-I gave Valeria a goodbye kiss and shook hands with Alberto.
+I gave Valeria a goodbye hug and shook hands with Alberto.
 And that's when I realized it.
-As we turned our backs to each other to go our own ways back home, Alberto approached Valeria until their bodies touched and they held hands like a tender and sweet couple of lovebirds.
+As we turned our backs to each other to go our own ways back home, Alberto approached Valeria until their bodies touched and they held hands like a tender and sweet couple of lovebirds...

-...
+They were couple.

 ### Chapter 5

-And so I returned home and went to sleep that night, never wanting to wake up again, or at least that's what I wished for.
+And so I get back home with my parents to go sleep that night, never wanting to wake up again, or at least that's what I wished for.
 And so it was, more or less.

 The next thing I saw was several people in white coats surrounding me, immediately I knew something was wrong.
 I couldn't speak or move my body, I didn't know what was happening, and a few seconds later, I felt as if electric shocks were running through my body, only to fall into a deep sleep moments later.